UQComputingSociety/website/about.md

 layout: page
 ---
 # About
 The UQ Computing Society provides a fun, social and challenging environment for students interested in coding and technology.

-> UQCS is life-changing for anyone even remotely technologically minded.
-The sense of community, the topical events and the wealth of knowledge are all incredible, not to mention the mountains of pizza.
-Trust me, it'll be the best value you've ever gotten out of $5. - Nick Lambourne
+Here's what some of our long-time members have to say:

+> I love UQCS because it is a place to embrace your nerdy side.
+No matter what type of nerdiness, chances are someone else will embrace it with you.
+There are always opportunities to learn more and grow with likeminded people.

+\- <span class="name">Harry Guthrie (<a href="https://uqcs.slack.com/messages/@guthers/" target="_blank">@guthers</a>)</span>

+> UQCS has had a massively positive impact on my life, and I'm so glad that I joined

+\- <span class="name">Tom Manderson (<a href="https://uqcs.slack.com/messages/@trm/" target="_blank">@trm</a>)</span>

 ## What do we do?